peachbastard/the-beastlands/src/site/notes/Ionntrás Campaign/Recaps/2024-02-28 Hit The Ground Upright.md

 	- Minksi says that they're here to stay and the voice responds, "You're just here for our score aren't you?"
 	- Minksi says they have a new shipment and were routed by the sharkin and says, "If you don't want any of the awesome stuff we got, that's fine"
 - Another arrow flies towards Captain Minksi and Tony yells, "That's not nice!"
-- [[Ionntrás Campaign/Party/Finn Fairleaf\|Finn Fairleaf]] casts Dimension Door to get up to the man firing the arrows
+- Finn casts Dimension Door to get up to the man firing the arrows
 - Captain Minksi gets on all fours, uses her Feline Agility to run up to a woman with an axe and pushes her, but she stands her ground very assuredly and laughs in Minksi's face
 	- Minksi says, "Bitch," in Thieves' Cant
 - Finn tries to shove the man, but his halfling arms are too weak and the man doesn't budge